The Ducky Boys: Dark Days

 Soon after the release of No Getting Out, the band, along with guitarist Mike O'Leary, returned to the studio.
 Recorded between February and March 1998, the album Dark Days helped to define the band and eventually increased their status in the punk rock community.
 With songs such as "These Are The Days" and "I've Got My Friends", the album was widely praised and deemed a street punk classic.
-The tour for this album was with Dropkick Murphys and Oxymoron.
-This saw the first appearance of James Lynch on guitar while on tour.
-O'Leary, still in high school at the time, was unable to tour.

 However, as Lind said in an interview, "we didn't know what we were doing" soon after the release of Dark Days.
 "We thought bigger than we actually were", he said and, as a result, the band soon experienced turmoil over the future direction and eventually broke up though they would remain on and off until 2002.

 Three Chords and the Truth

 After almost five years, which saw several successful side-projects by Lind, Sinners and Saints and Dirty Water, the band permanently re-formed in 2003.
 Gone were Marsden and O'Leary with the former The Eleventh Hour lead singer Sullivan taking over on lead guitar.
 The band recorded its third album, Three Chords and the Truth.
 Produced by Jim Siegel, the album has a clear, big, professional sound found in both the punk shout-outs and melodic rock n' roll type songs.

-The album includes a punk-influenced cover version of "Stand By Me".
-Lind's songwriting was widely acclaimed and the album as a whole proved to be a huge success in both sales and popularity.